gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_lines_graph.rst

 ::

+    # use default colours C0, C1...C9
-    color = colors[i % len(colors)]
+    color = f'C{i}'

-This line selects a color for the current line from the color cycle.
-The index of the color is calculated using the modulo operator (`%`) to cycle through the colors in the color cycle.
+This line selects a default colour from 0 to 9.

 ::

+    # Plot the line graph
     plt.plot(x, y, label=label, color=color)

-This line plots a line on the current figure using the `plot` function from the `pyplot` module.
+This line plots a line on the current figure.
 The x and y values for the line are passed as arguments, along with a label for the line and a color.

 ::

     # Create a lambda function from the equation string
     f = eval("lambda x: " + equation)

 This line creates a lambda function from the equation string using the `eval` function.
-A lambda function is an anonymous function that can be defined inline.
-In this case, a lambda function is created that takes a single argument `x` and returns the result of evaluating the equation string with that value of `x`.
+The function, f, can now take xi as the parameter in place of x, as in f(xi).
+This allows the use of `yi = f(xi)` in the code below.

 ::